huckbit/huckbit.github.io/_posts/2016-10-20-ajs2-new-component-rc6.md

 export class AppModule { }
 ```

-Now you can see new component inside the page.
+Now you can see the new component inside the page.

-Watch the following video to see how to **create a new component** step by step
+Watch the following video to see how to create a new component step by step.

 [![Video-of-new-component](https://gitlab.com/huckbit/blog-images/raw/master/images/VideoComponentAngular.jpg)](https://youtu.be/hj_lIDl4AtQ){: .image--center .video}